mvolkmann/blog/src/hyperscript.md

   - `element`: scoped to the element associated with the script
   - `global`: available to all scripts

-  To specify the scope of a variable, precede its name with one of these keywords.
+  To specify the scope of a variable, precede its name with one of these keywords and space.
+  Alternative, precede the name with a `$` for global scope or a `:` for element scope.
-  If no scope is specified, it defaults to `local`.
+  If no scope is specified, the variable defaults to `local` scope.

 ## Errors